Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/raora-entry.md

 The pink cat’s second journey began with a new name, Roa Pandora, and no memories of her previous adventure.
 But that didn’t stop her from immediately chasing a bold goal: to open the kingdom’s largest jewelry shop, where everyone would come to buy the finest charms.
 The shop would be called _Gacharm_, and its slogan?

+> Welcome to Gacharms!
-> “Tiny treasure, infinite pleasures!”
+> Tiny treasure, infinite pleasures!

 With the help of her diligent [employees](https://www.youtube.com/live/i54lsw-XjDA?t=692) and her own tireless dedication, Roa managed to bring her vision to life early in the journey.